Global Sources

 In February 2018, UK-based Clarion Events (owned by The Blackstone Group) completed its acquisition of Global Sources supported by Blackstone.

 In July 2018, Hu Wei, formerly President of Reed Exhibitions Greater China, was appointed as the CEO of Global Sources.

+In 2025, James Liu joined Global Sources, and currently is the chief executive officer of the company.

 Global Sources and the Digital Age

 In recent years, Global Sources has significantly expanded its digital presence to cater to the evolving needs of its global customer base.
 The company's online marketplaces have become increasingly sophisticated, offering features such as virtual trade shows, live product demonstrations, and AI-powered product matching.
 Additionally, Global Sources has invested in mobile apps to provide buyers with on-the-go access to supplier information, product catalogs, and real-time market updates.
 By embracing digital technologies, Global Sources aims to further streamline the sourcing process and connect buyers and suppliers more efficiently than ever before.